HeapHopper/Spotit/markdown/04_feature_engineering.md

 There is a little issue to solve here - unlike us the creator of the artist dataset didn't fill all null values.

-I will fix it using the median as a constant replacement for missing values.
+I will fix it using the median as a constant replacement for missing values:

 ```python